rwilhel/quantified-self/README.md

 # How Does It Work?

-With an existing database of delicious foods to choose from on the home page, click the checkbox under "SELECT" and add the food to a meal of your choice.
+Explore an existing database of delicious foods to choose from on the home page.
+Click the checkbox under "SELECT" and add the food to a meal of your choice.

 ![foods table](https://github.com/rwilhel/bootstrap_tutorial/blob/master/QS-markdown-1.png)